FraGalasso/QLab_spectroscopy/README.md

 For TEMPERATURE
 dependencies:
--data_prep_lecroy on all files
+- data_prep_lecroy on all files
--Fra rough fit and find peaks
+- Fra rough fit and find peaks.
+Produces files Fixed_ld00000_peaks_fit.csv and Fixed_ld00000_peaks_fit_offset.csv
--Marta calibrate and remove 2.5 gamma around peaks -Fra refit the data with holes to extract temperature estimate
+- Marta calibrates and removes 2.5 gamma around peaks using spectroscopy_temperature.py
+- Fra refit the data with holes to extract temperature estimate